google/or-tools/README.md

 import { CpSat } from 'or-tools-wasm';
 ```

-This flow is verified with Vite and Webpack.
-The worker script and WebAssembly
+This flow is verified with Vite, Webpack, and Rollup.
+The worker script and
-files are emitted automatically from the package import, with no manual copying
+WebAssembly files are emitted automatically from the package import, with no
-into `public/` or `static/` required.
+manual copying into `public/` or `static/` required.

 ## Vite configuration